Intervention/docs/image/v3/modifying-images/drawing.md

 > public Image::drawRectangle(int $x, int $y, Closure|Rectangle $init): ImageInterface

 Draw a colored rectangle on the current image with its top left position at the **x, y** coordinates.
-Define the overall appearance of the shape by passing a **init** callback as an optional parameter.
+Define the overall appearance of the shape by passing an **init** callback or a rectangle object as a third parameter.

 #### Parameters